douglasmccormickjr/PyInstaller-Assistance-Tools--PAT/README.md

     source = resource_path("data\\some_archive.zip")

-(please note that the data/files/folders I'm bundling for my app are below the main executable/script that I'll be compiling...the "_MEIPASS" part in the function lets pyinstaller know that it's working as a compiled application...Please use the function "resource_path" as my "pyi-fixspec.exe" will be looking for that phrase while parsing/correcting the python application)
+(please note that the data/files/folders I'm bundling for my app are below the main executable/script that I'll be compiling...the "_MEIPASS" part in the function lets pyinstaller know that it's working as a compiled application...**VERY IMPORTANT: Please use the function "resource_path"** since the "pyi-fixspec.exe" application will be looking for that phrase/function while parsing/correcting the python application pathing)

 (2) Goto the directory containing the 2 batch files mentioned above and type in either: